-Any currency, asset or liability which has been received or paid during the accounting period must be converted into the functional currency at the market rate on the date of receipt or payment.
-Outstanding currencies, assets and liabilities as of the closing date of the accounting period must be converted into the functional currency using the mid-rate or other rate as approved by the Director-General of the Revenue Department or by another method which is in line with the principles of accounting according to the conditions to be prescribed by the Minister of Finance in the Royal Gazette.
+- Any currency, asset or liability which has been received or paid during the accounting period must be converted into the functional currency at the market rate on the date of receipt or payment. - Outstanding currencies, assets and liabilities as of the closing date of the accounting period must be converted into the functional currency at one of the following rates: - Mid-rate. - Other rate as approved by the Director-General, or - Average buying or selling rate of commercial banks as calculated by the Bank of Thailand.

+Any change in the functional currency or the use of the above exchange rates requires the prior approval of the Director-General.
 Foreign exchange gains or losses arising from a change in the functional currency or conversion of tax payable in the functional currency into Thai currency for payment of tax will be ignored for tax purposes.